maartenba/maartenba.github.io/_posts/2020-04-08-streaming-a-community-event-on-youtube-using-streamyard.markdown

 In no particular order...

 **StreamYard is super easy to use!** Have speakers join with their browser, and go live.
 No need for a beefy cloud machine to run OBS Studio, just open your browser & be done.

+**Go live and stream delays are something to be aware of.** There is a ~10 second delay between speaking and your voice being heard on YouTube.
+If you ask people and expect a response in chat, be wary of this delay (and a potential typing delay).
+There is also a lag between starting the stream in StreamYard, and when it is actually live on YouTube.
+This can catch you out if you start speaking too soon after going live in StreamYard.
+Wait 5 seconds after going live before you start speaking, and be aware that stopping the stream also has a bit of a delay.
+Don't go swearing immediately after ending the stream, there is a chance it will still be live.

 **Scene customization is a bit limited compared to OBS Studio**, but I personally don't think this is a big issue.
 Unless every streamer uses StreamYard & the same scenes, it all looks interesting enough if you add a custom background & brand color.